-This document provides an overview of the three different types of QC at Netflix.
-The aim is to provide our delivery partners with an understanding of our QC processes.
+This document provides an overview of the four different types of QC at Netflix.
+The aim is to provide our production and delivery partners with an understanding of our QC processes and expectations in order to create a consistent, standardized and relevant QC protocol that can be used throughout the entire production chain by our partners.
 This document also outlines common asset failures and provides further context to Backlot redelivery requests, which is a reflection of our commitment to providing a great customer experience.

 Types of QC:

 - Responsibilities: Maintains integrity of the captured image and begins a consistent protocol for flagging issues.

 - Responsibilities: Protects the customer experience for all content.
 Examines transcoded material on our internal web player.

 - Responsibilities: Ensures the best possible quality for Netflix Branded Content.
 Checks the technical quality and content consistency of Audio and Video assets.

 - Responsibilities: Enforces style guides & translation consistency.
 Examines source files in our internal tool, Subtitle Originator, with the goal of ensuring the best quality possible.

 QC starts at the on set, dailies and editorial production stages and is a crucial part of a proper 3-2-1 process.
 It allows to reassure production to wipe and reutilize the original media cards and gives peace of mind that a take or a scene match the expected creative and technical quality: errors identified at the dailies and on set stages, that pose a potential challenge to the integrity of the captured image, can be dealt with by the shooting production team as soon as possible.

 For more information on the Production QC process please refer to the article: The Production QC Glossary.